startreedata/pinot-recipes/recipes/kafka-sasl/README.md

-# Configuring segment threshold
+# Kafka SASL

-> In this recipe we'll learn how to configure the segment threshold for real-time tables
+> In this recipe we'll learn how to configure Pinot to work with Kafka with SASL enabled.

 <table>
   <tr>